Cormorant Foraging

 1.1 Motivation

-Intelligence systems—whether AI assistants, database optimizers, or context managers—share fundamental patterns in how they process information.
+Intelligence systems — whether AI assistants, database optimizers, or context managers — share fundamental patterns in how they process information.
 Yet these patterns are often obscured by implementation details, domain-specific terminology, and architectural variations.
-We sought a unifying framework that could:
+We sought a unifying framework that could categorize existing systems, guide the design of new ones, reveal deeper patterns across domains, and ground architectural decisions in observable reality.

 1.2 The Emergent Discovery